 - Vibrant Atmosphere: Plaza de Armas is lively and energetic.
 Here, you’ll have countless opportunities for photos, especially of locals dressed in traditional costumes accompanied by adorable baby llamas.

-- Free Walking Tours: Many free walking tours start here, so arriving early in the morning is advisable to plan your day.
+- Free Walking Tours: Many free walking tours start here, so arriving early in the morning gives you time to plan your day.
 These tours are perfect for discovering Cusco’s rich history and culture.

 - Architecture and Beauty: The plaza is an impressive space, with the majestic Cusco Cathedral and a central fountain that adds a charming touch to the environment.
 Colonial architecture and Inca ruins blend to create a unique setting.